singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ shpc update redis --dryrun --filter 6.0-rc-alpine

-The current implementation just supports updating from a Docker registry (e.g., oras and others will come after) and we don't currently support updating all tags at once, because the feature is relatively know and we want to take a conservative approach until we've seen it in action.
+The current implementation just supports updating from a Docker / oras registry (others will come after) and we don't currently support updating all tags at once, because the feature is relatively know and we want to take a conservative approach until we've seen it in action.
 However, you can easily loop through your module names to accomplish this: